 The exception is the 2003 TMNT series, where Wikipedia refers to the five elements – the fifth element being metal.
 In this case the elements were associated with mystic ninjas who sided with the bad guys – in the end the mystic ninja were destroyed by the TMNT and their allies.
 This was because they turned out to be the ancient heralds of a Tengu demon.
 The association of the elements with evil suggests the TMNT-element link was not part of the major story-line.
 I would love any fans of the TMNT to correct me if needed.

 There have been many ninja movies made in Asia, some of which have a cult following in the west.
 Of relevance is the 1982 movie ‘Five Elements Ninjas‘ directed by Chang Cheh.
 In the context of this movie the ninjas are cast as the ‘bad guys’.
 The reviews describe some impressive ‘elemental’ weapons.
 They also say that the movie is very violent so it’s not one that I’ll be watching.
 I’ll stick with the Ninjago version of ninjas for the moment.

 Since watching the IGA ninja documentary I learnt that the Shugendo-ninja connection has been explored by Martin Faulks.
-Of relevance is a book he published titled ‘Shugendo: The Way of the Mountain Monks‘ whose main author is the yamabushi Shokai Koshikidake.
+Of relevance is a book he published titled ‘Shugendo: The Way of the Mountain Monks‘ whose principal author is the yamabushi Shokai Koshikidake.
 While Koshidake does not believe that Shugendo was the root of the ninja, he does say that Shugendo has deeply influenced the martial arts in Japan.
 In relation to ninjutsu, Faulks writes in his book ‘The Path of the Ninja‘ that different teachers place different emphasis on the five elements.
 That explains some of the contrasting approaches I have found in the books that follow.
 Like most subjects related to the elements in Japan, the deeper you go the more complex the story becomes.